ervinb/ervinb.github.io/_posts/2020-12-05-from-zero-to-encrypted-secrets-in-2-minutes.md

 $ cd sops-gpg-example

 # Import the encryption key
-## The path is Keybase specific and it will work on any platform - no need to use your local filesystem path.
-## Join the 'sopsgpg' team in Keybase first.
-$ gpg --import <(keybase fs read /keybase/team/sopsgpg/pgp/key.asc)
-## Or if you don't have Keybase set up yet
 $ gpg --import <(curl -L https://gist.githubusercontent.com/ervinb/288c44a45cf2614a0684bea333b3aa36/raw/sops-gpg-example.asc)

 # Decrypt and open the file